-- 10% of Europe's annual wind energy installations
+- 12.8% of Europe's annual wind energy installations were made offshore

 The offshore wind sector brings considerable economic opportunities.
 The offshore industry contributes to Europe's competitiveness and leadership in wind energy, provides employment in the EU, reduces Europe's import dependence and reinforces its security of supply.

-- EWEA (2011) Wind in our Sails - The coming of Europe's offshore wind energy industry 2011
+- Wind in our sails – The coming of Europe's offshore wind energy industry, EWEA (2011)

-- EC Communication (2008) Offshore Wind Energy: Action needed to deliver on the Energy Policy Objectives for 2020 and beyond
+- Action needed to deliver on the Energy Policy Objectives for 2020 and beyond, European Commission (2008)

 The offshore grid